 - higher stakeholder engagement.

-With master branding, a company can link its product lines with the general values a brand carries.
-These products still have their own unique names and identities, they can operate independently and perform different functions.
+With master branding, a company can link its product lines to some general values it carries.
+However, these products still have their own unique names and identities, operate independently, and perform different functions.

-By putting the master brand on products companies hope to make people choose the famous brand over its competitors.
-It also helps assure customers that all the products under the brand name have the same quality and bring the same value to its buyers.
+By implementing a master brand strategy, companies hope to make people choose their famous brands over their competitors.
+It also helps assure customers that all of the products under a certain brand name have the same quality and bring the same value to its buyers.

 Now that you know why companies implement master brand strategy, let’s move to the next section to review several great examples.

-There are many companies that use a master brand strategy that results in improved brand recognition, high exposure, and a wider target market.
-Let’s review several examples of famous brands if you are interested in implementing the strategy.
+There are many companies that use master branding, which results in improved brand recognition, high exposure, and a broader target market.
+Let’s review several examples of famous brands if you are interested in implementing this strategy.

-One of the great examples of master brands is Intel, a technology company that supplies microprocessors for famous computer manufacturers.
-To show that all Intel’s products have the same quality, the company decided to place its different computer processors on one banner.
-It included different products that vary in pricing and performance.
+One of the best examples of master brands is Intel, a technology company that supplies microprocessors for famous computer manufacturers.
+To show that all of Intel’s products have the same quality, its team decided to place its different computer processors on one banner, including the company’s products that vary in pricing and performance.

 Let’s take Apple, for example.
 The world-known brand that started in 1976 now has a wide range of electronic products.
-Although all of them have their own names, they are still sold under their main brand name — Apple.
-This is since the famous brand is known worldwide as one of the most successful and valuable companies that produce electronic products.
+Although all of them have their own names, they are still sold under their main brand name, Apple.
+Therefore, the famous brand is known worldwide as one of the most successful and valuable companies that produce electronic products.

-Now you know the benefits the master brand brings and the reasons companies advertise it.
-Hope our examples unveil the main reasons brands decide to implement this strategy.
+Now you know the benefits a master brand brings and why companies advertise it.
+We hope our examples can help you decide whether to implement this strategy.